INDIANAPOLIS -- Who needs rest after playing a triple-overtime game the night before?

 Toronto went into halftime with a 46-36 lead.

 The starting backcourt of DeRozan and Jose Calderon had 10 points each in the first half for Toronto.
-George and West had seven each for the Pacers before the break.
+George and West had seven each for the Pacers.

 NOTES: Raptors guard Kyle Lowry (ankle) and swingman Landry Fields (hand) went to New York to get second opinions on their injuries.
 The Raptors don't have a timetable on when either player will return to the lineup. ...
-The Raptors didn't arrive in Indianapolis until after 2 a.m. following their marathon home game against the Jazz. ...
-Vogel said he plans to keep a nine-man rotation for now after it was effective in a victory over the Washington Wizards on Nov.
-9. Forward Sam Young, who started three games, is no longer in the rotation.
+The Raptors didn't arrive into Indianapolis until after 2 a.m. following their marathon home game against the Jazz. ...
+Pacers coach Frank Vogel said he plans to keep a nine-man rotation for the time being after it was effective in a victory over the Washington Wizards on Nov.
+9. Forward Sam Young, who stated three games, is no longer in the rotation.